Who Is Leading This Walk?

 My name is Abby Anderson.
 I support folks who want to embed equity and belonging principles into the fabric of their organization and leadership.
 The Justice Walk grew out of my desire to provide a resource I wish I’d had early in my own journey to see and undermine racism and other oppressions.

-I founded The Justice Walk with a commitment to use my on-going personal and professional equity and belonging growth experiences to walk with and encourage others to center those elements in their leadership.
-I support individuals and organizations to expand their thinking around who we see as leaders and experts, who belongs, and who we leave out of our organizations.
+I founded The Justice Walk with a commitment to use my on-going personal and professional equity and belonging growth to walk with others willing to center those elements in their leadership.
 My goal is to normalize discomfort, encourage risk-taking, and mitigate fear as I walk alongside individuals and organizations committed to implementing new ways of showing up, leading, and acting.

 I am a certified coach through the Academy of Creative Coaching.